 Normally, you can craft only 1 item per successful Crafting Endeavor.
 However, if you may increase the difficulty of the crafting Endeavor to create more items, making your Crafting Endeavors more efficient as you gain more skill.

 By increasing the difficulty one step (Average to Challenging to Difficult, etc.), you double the number of items you can create with a single Crafting Endeavor (1, 2, 4, 8, etc.).
-You cannot increase the difficulty past Very Hard.
+You cannot increase the difficulty past Very Hard, or Impossible if you have included the optional Futile and Impossible difficulty levels from Enemy in Shadows in your game.
 The GM may rule this cannot apply to some items (like a building or a magic item).

 All material on this page are intended to support an ongoing private game of Warhammer Fantasy Role Play Fourth Edition by Cubicle 7 and Games Workshop.
 Some materials on this page may be used without the permission of the original copyright holder.
 We intend no challenge to the rights holders.